zbigniewzolnierowicz/deepdi.sh/README.md

 ## Issues

-- Rust is a very slow language
+- Rust is a very slow to write in language
     - But a very correct language!
+- Steep learning curve
 - Integrating with existing JS libraries is a bit of a pain

 ## Others